mustaqahmed/user-activation-delegation/README.md

+This proposal is deprecated, replaced by [WICG/capability-delegation](https://github.com/WICG/capability-delegation)

+---

 # Activation Transfer through postMessages
 An API to allow developers transfer user activation state to any target `window` in the frame tree.